halfbakedcookie/halfbakedcookie.github.io/_posts/2014-10-20-JSHint-on-Jenkins-with-Grunt.md

 ### 1. Install JSHint on Grunt

 Before JSHint is installed on Grunt, we need to install Grunt.
 Grunt runs a top of NodeJS, if NodeJS is not installed on your system, please download and install from [here](nodejs.org/download/).
 Assuming the Node exists on your system, we move on to installing Grunt.
-There are two options when deciding to install Grunt, you could either install it globally or specific to the project.
-For the purposes of this post we just install grunt globally.
+1. Install the Grunt CLI globally
+2. Install Grunt in your project location

+{% highlight css %}
+npm install -g grunt-cli
+{% endhighlight %}